Friday, December 30, 2016

 Two quick crafts (aka tacky homemades)

-I was really off my crafty game this Christmas season - I just could never quite get motivated to start.
-However, I did promise a friend I would make tacky homemades.
+I was really off my crafty game this Christmas season, however, I did promise a friend I would make tacky homemades.
+Here was my inspiration:

 I also made that tiny trees ornament.
 Equally easy!